-Nobody will dispute the facts that the prohibition of cannabis has been nothing than a ploy to keep minoriities (read black and Hispanic) populations in check.
+Nobody will dispute the facts that the prohibition of cannabis has been nothing than a ploy to keep minority populations in check.
 The Biden administration refuses to move the legalization of cannabis off the back burner.
 This policy is both racist and an assault on populations of color.
 Once again President Biden is showing his true colors.
 On the plus side, the administration has a line in the budget for next year that prohibits the Department of Justice from using any funds to block or impede states with legal cannabis from continuing their programs.
 That’s a start.

 It’s bound to happen.
 It’s going to happen.
 Ben and Jerry, both known advocates of legal cannabis, appear to be completely ready to create an ice cream flavor with CBD.
 Probably THC too once it’s legalized at the Federal level.
 Why am I not surprised?

 Cannabis emoji remains elusive: When it will exist, what it might look like, and why we don’t have one (yet)